orsonteodoro/oiledmachine-overlay/README.md

 This overlay will force hardening always on to mitigate against some zero click attacks.

-These hardening performance worst case penalty is around 1.35 times the base performance without mitigation which is similar to -O1 at -40% best case performance penalty relative to -O3/-Ofast.
+These default hardening flags have an estimated worst case performance penalty around 1.35 times the base performance without mitigation which is similar to -O1 at -40% best case performance penalty relative to -O3 or -Ofast.

 Users can override the tolerance level by changing CFLAGS_HARDENED_TOLERANCE_USER.
 Details about what runtime mitigations will be